Nitrous Oxide

 UCSF DDS — Expert Sedation

-Dr. Nannapaneni's training at UC San Francisco — one of America's top dental schools — provides advanced sedation pharmacology knowledge.
-He monitors and adjusts your nitrous level continuously throughout your procedure.
-No DFW competitor holds this credential.
+Dr. C's training at UC San Francisco provides advanced sedation pharmacology knowledge.
+He monitors and adjusts your nitrous level continuously throughout your procedure — and that UCSF training informs every sedation decision.

 Full Comfort Suite Included